Site Specific: Warsaw Central Square

 NOTES

-Many thanks to Marti Marker at A-A Collective for suggesting this post and for help compiling it.
+Many thanks to Martin Marker at A-A Collective for suggesting this post and for his help compiling it.

-To see more work by A-A Collective visit their website here.
+To see more work by Landscape Practice see their website here.

 Photography © A-A Collective, Maciej Niemojewski and Jędrzeja Sokołowski.